GeeWee/geewee.github.io/_posts/2022-01-06-rust-one-month-in.md

     Here's my first impressions, from someone who's never seriously worked with a low-level language before.
 ---

-I've been working with rust at [Climatiq](https://climatiq.io/) for a little more than a month now.
+I've now been working with rust at [Climatiq](https://climatiq.io/) for a little more than a month now.
 Here's my first impressions, from someone who's never seriously worked with a low-level language before.

 It's actually been surprisingly easy to learn.
 The (freely available) "Rust Programming Language" book, Rust by Example and rustlings are all great resources to get started.
 The learning process is extremely streamlined - which is good because Rust has _a lot_ of different syntax.